AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table in Hologres to accelerate queries of MaxCompute data.md

     **Note:** The volume of data to be queried is the volume of data in the partitions that hit the filter conditions, not the size of queried fields.

--   Import MaxCompute data to Hologres and query the data.
+-   Import MaxCompute data to Hologres before you query the data.

     This method is suitable for the following scenarios: the size of a single table to be queried being larger than 200 GB, complex queries, index-based queries, and queries that involve UPDATE and INSERT operations.